DokterW/coinbash/README.md

 Get the current rate for ETH ([Ethereum](https://www.ethereum.org)) from [Coinbase](https://www.coinbase.com).

-It's made to fit in a 16x6 window.
+It's made to fit in a 22x9 window.

 ### Roadmap

-* Show the previous rate
-* Or, if the rate has gone Up or Down
+*empty*

+### Changelog

+#### 2017-04-26
 * Show how much ETH you have

-### Changelog

-*empty*
+* Show the previous rate, and if the rate has gone Up, Down or hasn't changed